ap1969/primacms-builder-template/src/content/posts/mobile-app-launch.md

 ---
-title: 'Introducing Our Mobile App'
+title: 'Sample Post: Introducing Our Mobile App'
 excerpt: 'Access your workspace from anywhere with our new mobile app, now available for iOS and Android devices.'
 date: 'April 28, 2025'
 author: 'Michael Chen'